pcmarts/Collab-Room-Telegram-App/docs/database/README.md

 ### Recent Database Optimizations

+#### Performance Testing and Measurement (v1.9.5)

+In version 1.9.5, we conducted comprehensive performance testing of the database indexes implemented in v1.9.4:

+- Measured query execution time reduction from ~40ms to ~20ms (50% improvement)
+- Created performance test utility (`test-query-performance.js`) for benchmarking database operations
+- Documented query execution patterns and optimizations for future reference
+- Verified real-world performance improvements in the discovery cards feature

+For detailed benchmark results and performance analysis, see [Database Indexing for Discovery Cards](../discovery/database-indexing.md).

 #### Database Indexing (v1.9.4)

 In version 1.9.4, strategic database indexes were added to improve query performance, particularly for the discovery cards functionality: